 Please note that everything I show here is configured as I saw fit.
 Do check out the documentation, find out what works for you and create a style guide that works for you or your team.

-• no-duplicate-imports - Disallow duplicate module imports (docs)
+- Disallow duplicate module imports (docs)no-multiple-empty-lines

-• no-multiple-empty-lines - Disallow multiple empty lines (docs)
+- Disallow multiple empty lines (docs)import/first

-• import/no-unassigned-import - Forbid unassigned imports (docs)
+- Forbid unassigned imports (docs)

-I hope this guide was useful.
-And as a bonus, most rules can be fixed automatically using --fix.
+.
 What’s even better is that editors can be configured to apply linting fixes automatically.
 Now your editor is working for you!

 Enjoy your well-organized import statements!